 - The URL of the current page

-When sharing URLs via any Gigya Add-ons, the URL being shared must be a publicly accessible URI.
-If the URI is behind a firewall, an HTTP Auth, or does not respond within 5 seconds of a request to retrieve the URL of the page, even if the URL is within a whitelisted domain, Gigya will respond with errorCode 400120 - Invalid Site Domain, and the share will fail.
+When sharing or shortening URLs via any Gigya Add-ons, APIs, or methods, the URL being used must be a publicly accessible URI.
+If the URI is behind a firewall, an HTTP Auth, or does not respond within 5 seconds of a request to retrieve the URL of the page, even if the URL is within a whitelisted domain, Gigya will respond with errorCode 400120 - Invalid Site Domain, and the request will fail.

 *Defining a canonical meta tag is done by adding a rel="canonical" link to the section of the non-canonical version of each HTML page.
 To specify a canonical link to the page http://www.example.com/product.php?item=swedish-fish, create a element as follows: